 What is Project Management?

 There are as many schools of thought about what Project Management is as there are projects that need to be managed (that’s a lot, by the way).
-Many believe that project management is about someone owning the checklist of activity that needs to be done.
+Many believe that project management is about someone owning the checklist of activities that need to be done.
 Then, their job is to go through the organization hounding people for status and updates so they can check off the items on their list.

 Others believe project management is where the document curator resides.
 This is the person who comes into meetings, serves as “the scribe” and then forwards email after email to everyone with relentless, never-ending threads of meaningless dribble.
 Still others believe that project management is about someone who came from a technical background that can jump in any time the team gets stuck and save the day.